Winter Sales Season January 2nd to March 19th

 International Women’s Day – March 8th

-You just had Valentine’s Day right?
-Good news!
-Some of those items and designs might transfer well to International Women’s Day.
+You just had Valentine’s Day, right?
+Good news, some of those items and designs might work well into International Women’s Day.
 However, IWD is also less about love and more about celebrating the role of women in society, and also has a certain element of Spring to it.
 This holiday is all about promoting women and bringing attention to issues that affect them most.

 The good news?
 According to the UK’s Online Retail Association, less than half of retailers surveyed mentioned IWD in their marketing, and only about 10% launched a dedicated product.

-Empowering women through messages of support or products about Women’s issues should help you to get both traffic to your site, and dollars to a worthy cause.
-Consider running a campaign that focuses on women or their issues around Women’s Day, especially to bring awareness to issues like domestic violence, gender equality or another worthy cause.
+Empowering women through messages of support or products about Women’s issues should help you get both traffic to your site and dollars to a worthy cause.
+Consider running a campaign that focuses especially on women-centric topics for Women’s Day.
+For instance, bring awareness to domestic violence, gender equality, gender pay gap, or any other worthy cause.

 St. Patrick’s Day March 17th

-Of course, the first thing we did to support you on St. Patrick’s day is get 10 Free St. Patrick’s Day Designs mocked up for you!
-Green is the color of the day, so make sure your store is set up with fantastic offerings for this $5.9 billion dollar sales opportunity.
+Of course, the first thing we did to support you on St. Patrick’s day gets 10 Free St. Patrick’s Day Designs mocked up for you.
+Green is the color of the day, so make sure your store is set up with fantastic offerings for this billion-dollar sale opportunity.

 As we’ve mentioned elsewhere, according to the National Retail Federation, 72% of Americans are planning on celebrating this holiday and spending about $40 per person.
 Apparel like tees, scarves, accessories or all kinds and hoodie’s area ll on the menu.
 Outfit your customers in green, and they won’t be the only ones seeing green because of St. Patrick’s Day!